carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 {: .callout}

-It is a convention used by Github and we will learn later on to change this default behavior.

 > ## What is a branch?
 > You may have never heard about git branches and wonder what they mean.
 It is not so important at this stage and for now we will assume that a branch in git is similar to the branch of a tree.
 From now, we will make sure to update `gh-pages` branch and the default `master` branch will remain untouched.